Debt judgment may trigger bankruptcy

 Among the choices for dealing with a debt judgment, declaring bankruptcy is the nuclear option.

 Bankruptcy is a powerful weapon for wiping out debt, but comes with serious consequences for the debtor who pushes the button.
-For help finding a bankruptcy lawyer check the National Association of Consumer Bankruptcy Attorneys website.

 On the plus side, filing for bankruptcy halts collection action.
 A Chapter 7 proceeding generally wipes out unsecured debts, including debt judgments, while selling off your property that is not protected under state and federal exemptions.
 Under a Chapter 13 proceeding, debtors enter a repayment plan to wipe out a portion of their debts over three to five years.